 We bought almonds, dried fruit, dark chocolate, and gummy worms.
 Check out Supermercado Unimarc, there is a dried goods stand at the front door.
-Full board won't leave you hungry but it's nice to have a few snacks of choice to lift your spirits after a hard day.
+Full board won't leave you hungry, but it's nice to have a few snacks of choice to after a hard day of hiking.
 Bonus: inside the supermarket, there is a snack store that sells very tasty pizza cones!
 Just try one.

 Also consider bringing a roll of toilet paper and make sure to keep it in a plastic bag to keep it dry.
 All the toilets at the refugios had toilet paper, but some do not replenish it fast enough so by the end of the day you're... shit out of luck.

 10. Buy bus tickets early and consider taking Bus Sur to the park entranceYou can buy bus tickets at the bus station in Puerto Natales the day before you leave or online in advance through Busbud.

-BJ buses were very slow and many buses passed us on the way to the park, it was stressful since we didn't want to miss the catamaran sailing from Pudeto to Paine Grande, and we made it with just 10 minutes to spare.
-We would have missed the boat because the line got too long.
-Those left behind had to choose to either wait a few hours for the next boat or hike an additional 5 hours.
+BJ buses were very slow and many buses passed us on the way to the park.
+It was stressful, since we didn't want to miss the catamaran sailing from Pudeto to Paine Grande.
+The lineup to the catamaran was long and we almost didn't make it on.
+Unfortunately, those left behind had to choose to either wait a few hours for the next boat or hike an additional 5 hours.

 11. Arrive 15 minutes early for your bus from Puerto Natales to Torres Del Paine.

 Some people didn't get on and had to wait for the 11am bus, this late departure could ruin a plan to hike to Glacier Grey that day.🚌 Book your bus ticket in advance.

-12. Sit on left side of bus from Puerto Natales to Torres Central for the best views.
+12. Sit on the left side of the bus from Puerto Natales to Torres Central for the best views.